 You could substitute the fresh asparagus ends for canned (tinned) asparagus for a quicker soup and also you could use split peas instead of frozen peas for a cheaper soup.

-Sauté the green onions in a little vegetable oil, then add the asparagus, the chicken stock and the peas.
+Sauté the green onions in a little vegetable, or olive oil, then add the asparagus, the chicken stock and the peas.
 Bring to a boil and then to a simmer.
 Cook the soup for about 20-25mins until the asparagus ends are tender.
 Use a hand blender and purée the soup until smooth and free from lumps.
 Season with salt and pepper and garnish with a choice of crispy bacon pieces, crème fraiche, croutons or some cooked asparagus tips.

 To increase the thrift, I keep the fat after frying the bacon in a bowl in the fridge.
 It’s a really good way of adding flavour to any dish.
 Try to use uncured bacon to cut down on the nitrates.